Vintage Vibe: Vibanet

-The Vibanet was introduced at the 2013 NAMM show.
-Unlike the tine based Vintage Vibe Piano, the Vibanet is modeled after the Hohner Clavinet, which is a string based electric piano.
+The Vibanet was introduced at the 2013 NAMM Show.
+Unlike the tine based Vintage Vibe Piano, the Vibanet is modeled after the Hohner Clavinet, which is a string based electric clavichord.
 However, like the Vintage Vibe Piano, the Vibanet was made with a modern approach.
 Also half the weight, the Vibanet's exterior has been redesigned for a sleek look and quick access to tuning pegs.

 The Vibanet features 60 keys, an autowah preamp and a revolutionary dampening system using a polymer gel rather than the yarn used by Hohner.

+In actuality the vibanet was nothing more than a rehoused Hohner clavinet with a painted chassis, changed preamplifier and pickups, all placed in a black painted wooden case.
+Due to the lack of Clavinet parts availability and disappearing clavs and the ever rising prices- the 2 vibanets observed by reputable technicians stated this was not a new production instrument rather a rehoused one.